Systematics of the low-energy electric dipole strength in the Sn isotopic chain: Comparison with microscopic calculations

 In this work, the effective meson-exchange interaction NL3* \cite{NL3star} was employed.
 This interaction has a transparent link to particle physics, while the meson masses and coupling constants are only slightly different from their vacuum values (cf., for instance, Ref. \cite{Machleidt1989}).
 The NL3* is an upgraded version of the previously developed NL3 parametrization \cite{Lalazissis1997}, which includes self-interactions in the scalar $\sigma$ meson sector \cite{BogutaBodmer1977}.
 The self-interactions represent three and four $\sigma$ meson vertices, i.e., concrete physical processes that occur in correlated media.
 The NL3 and NL3* ans\"atze are separable in the momentum representation, which speeds up the computation considerably.
 With these interactions, the realization of the REOM approach on the $2q\otimes phonon$ level technically corresponds to RQTBA, so this name is retained in the present work.

 Results of the RQRPA and RQTBA calculations for the electric dipole strength in $^{120}$Sn are displayed in Fig.~\ref{fig3} together with the data.
 The ($p,p^\prime$) results in the energy region of the IVGDR (orange band in Fig.~\ref{fig3}(a)), are reasonably well described by both approaches.
-The successful reproduction of the gross features by the RQRPA calculations highlights the importance of Landau damping for an understanding of IVGDR widths in heavy nuclei \cite{Neumann-Cosel2019b}.
-An expanded view of the low-energy region is given in Fig.~\ref{fig3}(b), where significant differences between the RQRPA and RQTBA results are apparent.
-With RQRPA, the LEDS is concentrated in a single transition at 8.6 MeV.
-The strength at lower energies is an artefact of the 200 keV width in the calculations only.
-Inclusion of qPVC provides a satisfactory description of the energy dependence of the LEDS on a quantitative level down to energies of about 3 MeV.
-The experimental structure centered at 8.5 MeV in $^{120}$Sn, cf.\ Fig.~\ref{fig2}(b), is split in the RQTBA results into two major contributions at 7.8 and 8.8 MeV.
-A structure corresponding to the lower-energy peak at 6.5 MeV is also visible.
-Some local deviation is seen around 5 MeV.
-However, as discussed above, including $2q\otimes 2phonon$ configurations as the next level of complexity promises to bring the theoretical results in even better agreement with the data, in particular at lower energies.
+The successful reproduction of the gross features, such as the centroid, total strength, and Landau damping, by the RQRPA calculations highlights the prime importance of the high-energy $2q$ configurations for the IVGDR formation in heavy nuclei \cite{Neumann-Cosel2019b}.